zacx-z/commandify/README.md

   - `name`: Optional name for the GameObject (default: "GameObject")
   - `--parent`: Optional hierarchy path to parent the new object under
   - `--with`: Optional comma-separated list of components to add
-  - `--prefab`: Optional prefab selector to create the object inside a prefab
+  - `--prefab`: Optional prefab selector to specify which prefab to edit.

 Examples:
 ```bash